pexfi-eth/frontend/README.md

   Calculated using the current PEXFI/USDT pool price.

 - **Automatic Conversion**
-  If fees are paid in other tokens, the platform swaps them into PEXFI on a DEX, creating consistent buy pressure.
+  If fees are paid in other tokens, the platform swaps them into PEXFI on a DEX, creating **consistent buy pressure**.

 - **Fee Destination**
   100% of fees (paid or converted) flow into the **Treasury** contract in PEXFI.